halyearzero/imsorrydave/readme.md

 # I'm Sorry, Dave

 A short prototype for a 2D top-down space survival and puzzle game.
 It takes inspiration from HAL in *2001: A Space Odyssey* and pits you against an AI that really does not want to relinquish control of the ship.
+This document now outlines a vision for growing the project into an award-winning title.

 ## Game Concept
 Explore the vessel and nearby space while fighting a malfunctioning computer.
 Your aim is to override the ship's systems and bring them back online before the AI finds a way to eject you into the vacuum.